assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-draft8.md

 The following are the main goals of the protocol.

 * **128-bit security**.
     The best attack should be a 2^128 brute force attack.
     No attack should be feasible until there are (if there ever will be) large-enough quantum computers.

+* **Internet-capable**.
+    The protocol should protect against all attacks that can occur on public communication channels.
+The attacker can read, modify, redirect all packages sent between any pair of peers.
+The attacker has access to every Salt Channel package ever sent and packages from all currently active Salt Channel sessions world-wide.

 * **Forward secrecy**.
     Recorded communication will not be possible to decrypt even if one or both peer's private keys are compromised.

+* **Delay attack protection**.
+    The protocol should protect against *delay attacks*.
+If the attacker delays a package, the receiving peer should detect this if the delay is abnormal.

 * **Secret client identity**.
     An active or passive attacker cannot retrieve the long-term